TheOdinProject/curriculum/foundations/html_css/css-foundations/intro-to-css.md

 ### Basic syntax

 At the most basic level, CSS is made up of various rules.
-These rules are made up of a selector (more on this in a bit) and a semicolon-separated list of declarations, with each of those declarations being made up of a property–value pair.
+Each rule is made up of a selector (more on this in a bit) and a semicolon-separated list of declarations, with each of those declarations being made up of a property–value pair.

 ![Basic CSS syntax](https://cdn.statically.io/gh/TheOdinProject/curriculum/05ce472eabf8e04eeb2cc9139e66db884074fd7d/foundations/html_css/css-foundations/imgs/00.jpg)